Automatically Benchmarking LLM Code Agents through Agent-Driven Annotation and Evaluation: Experiments and Results

 \subsection{Code Agents}

 We evaluate two categories of code agents in our experiments: \begin{enumerate}[leftmargin=10pt] \item \textbf{Minimal Agents}\footnote{Code is available in https://github.com/AGI-Eval-Official/Minimal-CodeAgent.}, implemented using the Agent Development Kit (ADK).
 These agents are equipped with essential tools for file manipulation, bash scripting, and Python execution.
-We integrate state-of-the-art LLMs (Claude-3.7-Sonnet, Gemini-2.5-Pro, Qwen3-Coder-480B-A35B, and OpenAI GPT-5) to systematically assess their core capabilities in strategy implementation.
-Hereafter we denote the models as Claude, Gemini, Qwen3-Coder and GPT-5 respectively for simplicity. \item \textbf{Commercial Code Agents}, including advanced CLI-based agents (Claude Code, CodeX, Gemini CLI, and Qwen Code).
-These agents offer enhanced integration with command-line interfaces and external tools, representing the current state-of-the-art in code agent development. \end{enumerate}
+We integrate state-of-the-art LLMs (Qwen3-Coder-480B-A3B, GPT-5.2, Claude-4.5-Sonnet, Gemini-3-Pro, Kimi-K2-Instruct-0905, DeepSeek-v3.2, GLM-4.7, and Minimax-M2) to systematically assess their core capabilities in strategy implementation.
+Hereafter we denote the models as Qwen3-Coder, GPT-5.2, Claude-4.5, Gemini-3-Pro, Kimi-K2, DeepSeek-v3.2, GLM-4.7, and Minimax-M2 respectively for simplicity.